bcaffo/regmodsbook/manuscript/01_introduction.md

 # Introduction

-## The book

-As a Leanpub book, it is being published prior to being finished.
-It is roughly 70% finished at this point with a fair amount of copy editing and other requirements left to go.

 ## Before beginning
 This book is designed as a companion to the [Regression Models](https://www.coursera.org/course/regmods) Coursera class as part of the [Data Science Specialization](https://www.coursera.org/specialization/jhudatascience/1?utm_medium=courseDescripTop), a